klauer/epics-sumo-mirror/doc/configuration-files.rst

 The philosphy
 -------------

-In sumo you can always specify all parameters for a command with command line options and arguments.
+In sumo all parameters for a command are given with command line options and arguments.
 Configuration files are files that have defaults for command line options.

 All command line options start with a dash "``-``".
 Short command line options have the form "``-<char>``", long command line options have the form "``--<string>``".